Print Page

 The Protection Under Our Noses

-Breast cancer is the leading cause of death in women ages 30-50 and the second leading cause for women of all ages.
-It is also somewhat preventable.
-A toxin-free diet and environment, a healthy dose of exercise and human milk as a powerful starter, would go a long way toward lowering all of our risks for breast cancer and many other diseases too!
 At Best for Babes, we are devoted to putting the Protection Under Our Noses front-and-center in our fight for wellness and health so that we can maximize our ability to put this breast-snatching disease and other devastating epidemics, back to “normal” occurrence levels.
 We are putting the glam, the funding and the focus, into PREVENTION, PROTECTION and THRIVING — with human milk and breastfeeding at the forefront.
-We are using donation dollars to Beat the Booby Traps™ that make it nearly impossible for parents to make informed feeding decisions and achieve their personal breastfeeding goals (whatever they may be!) or be provided with donated human milk so that they and their children can reap all the benefits.
-Given breastfeeding’s risk-lowering effect on so many diseases, including breast cancer, it’s simply stunning that human milk and breastfeeding –the undisputed FOUNDATION of human health — is not already the most well-endowed (pun intended!)
-Foundation of all!
+Given breastfeeding’s risk-lowering effect on so many diseases, including breast cancer, it’s simply stunning that breastfeeding and human milk -the undisputed foundation of human health — is not already the most well-endowed Cause of all!

 • Breastfeeding is one of two “lifestyle factors” that is associated with “convincing decreased risk” of breast cancer for all women (family history or not) — exercise is the other.(1)